NIVANorge/nivacloud-logging/README.md

     db.get("foo")
 ```

-...and run Gunicorn with more than one worker process, they may be
+In cases like this, when you run Gunicorn with more than one worker
-sharing the file descriptors (sockets, in this case) inherited from
+process, they may be sharing the file descriptors (sockets, in this
-the parent process, and there will be no synchronization between them,
+case) inherited from the parent process, and there will be no
-so in the worst case this may cause data corruption.
-(It doesn't
+synchronization between them, so in the worst case this may cause data
-matter if the library used claims to be thread-safe, because these
+corruption.
+(It doesn't matter if the library used claims to be
-are processes, not threads, so they don't know about each other.)
+thread-safe, because these are processes, not threads, so they don't
+know about each other.)

 ### Tracing with Requests